-\textbf{View number.} The ablation study on the selected view number $K$ of the active view selection framework ($S_{density}$) is shown in Table \ref{table:viewNum2}.
-Generally, with more camera views, the method's performance according to MODA is improved on the 2 datasets.
-The MODP is slightly decreased on MultiviewX when the view number increases, and the reason might be the Recall is increased and more True Positives are detected.
-When $K>=3$, the views are enough to cover the whole scene of Wildtrack, thus the performance is converged.

-\textbf{Pseudo labels.} The ablation studies on the pseudo labels for the active view selection framework ($S_{density}$) are shown in Table \ref{table:PseudoLabels2}: no pseudo labels (None), adding at view selection (ViewSel) or final model training stage (M.Train) after view selection, or both (Ours).
+\textbf{Ablation study on pseudo labels.} The ablation studies on the pseudo labels for the active view selection framework ($S_{density}$) are shown in Table \ref{table:PseudoLabels2}: no pseudo labels (None), adding at view selection (ViewSel) or final model training stage (ModelTrain) after view selection, or both (Ours).
 Similarly, we add the pseudo-label training at different stages and compare their influence on the performance.
 The results show that regardless of which stage, pseudo labels can improve the performance.
 On Wildtrack, adding pseudo labels is more effective at the view selection stage.
-The possible reason is the view difference is larger in Wildtrack, and thus the pseudo label training is more useful for the model to generalize to new views.
+The possible reason is that the view difference is larger in Wildtrack, and thus the pseudo-label training is more useful for the model to generalize to new views.